planet-nine-app/planet-nine/README.md

 [^1]: Here's some hand-waving for you.
 I find it kind of the height of hubris how many of us believe we humans--in 2024--have the whole universe nearly all figured out.

 [^2]: Apologies for the flippant invokation of a possible sixth epochal extinction event.
 I don't mention it as any sort of justification for the brutal treatment of many domesticated animals.
 It's just not the soapbox I need to get on right now.

+[^3]: Crypto is so toxic that the mere mention of it anywhere is usually an immediate deal breaker for people.
+As such, in a lot of docs I tend to skirt around the association.
+I feel alright risking it here since I feel anyone who bothered to read this far into this doc, and this footnote about it, will be open to the idea that there might be useful things wrapped up in the questionable shroud that is crypto today.

+[^4]: This, of course, isn't true everywhere, and indeed may not be true anywhere depending on your point of view.